ceng240/ceng240.github.io/index.md

   Of course, the PDF does not provide the dynamic content.

 * **_Course Workbook_**  [Available at: [https://pp4e-workbook.github.io/](https://pp4e-workbook.github.io/)]
-  This is also a Jupyter book that is coherent with the course text book.
+  This is also a Jupyter book that is coherent with the course textbook.
 It contains solved and unsolved exercises in Python which are tagged with difficulty levels [between ★ and ★★★★★].
 Students are strongly advised to work, level by level, through the solved exercises then proceed to the unsolved ones.

 * **_Python Interpreter_**